Py-DL/Py-DL/docs/user/channel.rst

 Using Channels
 ==============

-This guide will walk you through the basics of working with pytube Channels.
+This guide will walk you through the basics of working with Py-DL Channels.

 Creating a Channel
 ------------------

-Using pytube to interact with channels is similar to interacting with playlists.
+Using Py-DL to interact with channels is similar to interacting with playlists.
 Begin by importing the Channel class::

-    >>> from pytube import Channel
+    >>> from Py-DL import Channel

 Now let's create a channel object.
 You can do this by initializing the object with a channel URL::